shtev21/sd_jqDropdown/README.md

 ####Options
 sd_jqDropdown allows you to choose between two display modes, ```dropDown``` or ```popUp```

-To simply pass either of the above values into the mode to choose it.
+To choose the mode, simply pass either of the above values into the mode parameter.

 ```js
 sdDropdown({